 The coherence time can be used for quantifying the degree of temporal coherence of light.
 In coherence theory, it is essentially defined as the time over which the field correlation function decays.
 For a stationary light field (having constant statistical properties), the complex degree of temporal coherence can be defined as

 where E(t) is the complex electric field at a certain location.
 The complex degree of coherence is 1 for τ = 0 and usually decays monotonically for larger time delays τ.
-For an arbitrary shape of this function, the coherence time can be defined by
+If it decays exponentially (as it occurs e.g. for a laser with quantum noise influences only), one may take the exponential time constant as the coherence time; it is then the value where the coherence decays to e−1 (≈37%) of its value at τ = 0.
+More generally, the coherence time can be defined by

 Knowledge of the coherence time (i.e., a single number) can be useful when the shape of the coherence function (or the shape of the Fourier spectrum) is approximately known.
 Obviously, however, the specification of the coherence time (or the linewidth) alone does not constitute a full characterization of the coherence.